Haley Barbour: Lobbying career

 As of 2010, the firm remained one of DC's top 25, but had seen revenues drop both in 2009 and in 2010.
 As of 2011, Barbour continued to "collect payments from BGR through a blind trust, which was recently valued at $3.3 million".

-In early 2014, Barbour and his nephew, Henry Barbour, formed a Super PAC named Mississippi Conservatives, which supported the (successful) reelection campaign of Senator Thad Cochran.
+In early 2014, Barbour and his nephew, Henry Barbour, formed a Super PAC named Mississippi Conservatives, which supported the successful reelection campaign of Senator Thad Cochran.

 RNC chairman

 In 1993, Barbour became chairman of the Republican National Committee (RNC).
 In 1994, during his tenure as RNC chair, Republicans captured both houses of the United States Congress, taking the House of Representatives for the first time in 40 years.
 In 1997, Barbour retired from his position as chairman of the RNC.

 Governor of Mississippi

 2003 campaign

 After two decades in Washington, D.C., Barbour announced his intention to run for governor of Mississippi in 2003.
 On August 5, 2003, Barbour won the Republican gubernatorial primary over Canton trial attorney Mitch Tyner.
 Barbour's campaign manager was his nephew Henry Barbour.

 During the campaign, a controversy arose when Barbour chose to speak at the Blackhawk Rally, a fundraiser for the Blackhawk "council school" in Blackhawk, Mississippi.
 Such "council schools", also referred to in Mississippi lexicon as "academies", were established by the White Citizens' Council movement in reaction to the demands for racial integration by the Civil Rights Movement.
 The Blackhawk rally was hosted by the Council of Conservative Citizens (CCC).
 A photograph of Barbour with CCC members appeared on the CCC webpage, and some commentators and pundits demanded that Barbour ask for his picture to be removed from the site, but Barbour refused.
 Barbour stated that "Once you start down the slippery slope of saying, 'That person can't be for me,' then where do you stop? ...
 I don't care who has my picture.
 My picture's in the public domain."
 Barbour's Democratic opponent, then-governor Ronnie Musgrove, declined to be critical, stating that he had also attended Blackhawk rallies in the past, and would have done so that year except for a scheduling conflict.
 Historically, both Democrats and Republicans have participated in Blackhawk rallies.

-Barbour defeated incumbent Democrat Ronnie Musgrove in the general election on November 4, 2003, with 53 percent of the vote to Musgrove's 46 percent.
+Barbour defeated incumbent Musgrove in the general election on November 4, 2003, with 53 percent of the vote to Musgrove's 46 percent.
 Barbour became just the second Republican governor elected in Mississippi since Reconstruction, the first being Kirk Fordice.

 Barbour took office in January 2004.